-Supermarket driver's Coronation and wedding dilemma
+Supermarket driver's coronation and wedding dilemma

 "This sits better on the surface of the card, which are a lovely recycled stock, whereas ink could soak in too much and bleed or feather."

-But not everyone is supportive of the Coronation and its cost to the public.
+But not everyone is supportive of the coronation and its cost to the public.

-The amount spent will not be announced before the event, the government has said.
+The amount of public funding will not be announced before the event, the government has said.

-But a YouGov survey, published on Tuesday, suggests 51% of people think the government should not pay for the Coronation and 32% think it should be publicly funded, with the rest undecided.
+But a YouGov survey, published on Tuesday, suggests 51% of people think the government should not pay for the coronation and 32% think it should be publicly funded, with the rest undecided.

 The younger people surveyed were much less likely to support public funding for the Coronation.